-10 Things to Do in Kreuzberg, Berlin: Our Guide to Visiting the Neighborhood
+10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 Tourists usually come here to get a taste of the bohemian lifestyles of Berliners.
 Even though it might seem too marginal or unsafe in some areas, Kreuzberg is still iconic.
 And that’s why you should certainly put it on your travel itinerary.